Last spring after hiking at Tyler Bend, we pulled into Grinders

 the Buffalo River almost directly below, but in tight against the bluff we can’t

-Looking back though we can see
+see it.
+Looking back we see

 out onto Lane Bend with old fields, fence lines, a couple ponds and the old

-road winding back towards the west.
+road winding back towards the west. |

 old homesite from the trail